 Mitchell Hamline offers several options for students to pursue certificates in three specialized areas of law: Dispute Resolution; Health Law; and Law and Business.
-Detailed information is available on the MHSL webpage: http://mitchellhamline.edu/academics/certificate-programs/.
+Detailed information on certificate programs is available on the MHSL webpage.

 B. Dual Degree Programs for J.D.
 Students